simshi/algs4-rs/src/graphs/README.md

     - implement Prim MST in eager approach, at most V-1 elements in IndexMinPQ, so E*LogV
     - `Iterator::sum` and `Iterator::filter_map` is useful
     - Kruskal MST is easier
-  - DFS Order: implemented as `Iterator`
+  - DFS Order: implemented as `Iterator` by a stack
   - (Strongly) connected components
     - an imporovement: elimated `count` for component's id, calculated by the length of `sizes:Vec<usize>`
   - Acyclic shortest path